fayena/PILN/README.md

 Possible future improvements
 - install script (DONE)
 - Offline charts  This would be really helpful to someone who uses a raspberry pi touch screen to run the daemon with no wifi.
+(Done)
 - performance watchdog:
     + klexting;  Sounds like fun to add but at the time it's not really helpful to me as I don't have wifi at my kiln           location